Edric-Matwiejew/QuOp_MPI/README.rst

 -  HDF5 configured with –enable-fortran, –enable-parallel, and –enable-shared.

-Durring installation, setup.py assumes that the include and lib directories containing the FTW and HDf5 shared object libraries are located in /usr/local, or /usr this file may need to be modified for your system.
+During installation, setup.py assumes that the include and lib directories containing the FTW and HDf5 shared object libraries are located in /usr/local, or /usr this file may need to be modified for your system.